Robert Laurie (engraver): Early years

-Born about 1755, his background was the Lauries of Maxwelton, Dumfriesshire.
+Born around 1755, his background was the Lauries of Maxwelton, Dumfriesshire.
 He received from the Society of Arts in 1770 a silver palette for a drawing from a picture, and in 1773, 1775, and 1776 premiums for designs of patterns for calico-printing.

 Work

 His earliest portraits in mezzotint are dated 1771.
 He was a relatively early British user of the à la poupée method of printing in colours, extending the number of colours considerably, and for this received from the Society of Arts in 1776 a bounty of thirty guineas.
 Early in 1794, in partnership with James Whittle, he succeeded to the business carried on by Robert Sayer at the Golden Buck in Fleet Street, London as a publisher of engravings, maps, charts, and nautical works.
 Major charts published by this firm were James Cook's Survey of the South Coast of Newfoundland (1776) and the Surveys of St. George's Channel, (1777).
 Laurie then gave up the practice of engraving.
 He retired from business in 1812, and the firm continued as Whittle & Laurie, but the business was run by his son, Richard Holmes Laurie, who, on the death of Whittle in 1818, became the sole proprietor.
 L. S. De la Rochette and John Purdy were the hydrographers to the firm.